ankurBtl/Collab-Project/README.md

 Collab project for learning best git commands.

 ## tech stack
-java, spring, REST API
+Java, Spring, REST API

 ### description
-This readme file contains special information.
+This readme file contains project information.

 ## copyright
 this project is property of Ankur.
 Can only be used for educational purposes.